Ircama/ATC_MiThermometer/python-interface/README.md

   -l LOG_DATA_FILE [LOG_DATA_FILE ...], --load LOG_DATA_FILE [LOG_DATA_FILE ...]
                         log data file(s) to be automatically loaded at startup.
-  -i, --inspectable     enable Inspection (Ctrl-Alt-I) -n, --name            Add local name and RSSI to each label -d, --disable         Disable decryption errors, showing them in the status bar -V, --version         Print version and exit
+  -i, --inspectable     enable Inspection (Ctrl-Alt-I) -n, --name            Do not show the local name and RSSI in each label -d, --disable         Disable decryption errors, showing them in the status bar -V, --version         Print version and exit